tfsumon/cubs/exampleSite/content/release-notes/_index.fr.md

 title: "Release Notes"
 date: 2018-12-28T11:02:05+06:00
 description: "this is meta description"
-dedicated_page: true # set this value to true if you want to show only this directory related menu item in the sidebar menu
+dedicated_page: true # Set to true to exclusively display this directory's related menu item in the sidebar.
 ---